audrasmi/RFFLSCAD/threading.scad.md

 `thread_depth`  | Depth of the threads.
 Default=pitch/2
 `thread_angle`  | The pressure angle profile angle of the threads.
 Default = 14.5 degree ACME profile.
 `left_handed`   | If true, create left-handed threads.
 Default = false `bevel`         | if true, bevel the thread ends.
-Default: true `starts`        | The number of lead starts.
+Default: false `bevel1`        | if true, bevel the axis-negative end of the thread.
+Default: false `bevel2`        | if true, bevel the axis-positive end of the thread.
+Default: false `starts`        | The number of lead starts.
 Default = 1 `internal`      | If true, make this a mask for making internal threads.
 `slop`          | printer slop calibration to allow for tight fitting of parts.
 Default: `PRINTER_SLOP`